arangodb/docs/3.10/index.md

     FOR book IN Books
       FILTER book.title == "ArangoDB"
-      FOR person IN 1..2 INBOUND book GRAPH "sales" RETURN person.name
+      FOR person IN 1..2 INBOUND book Sales, OUTBOUND People RETURN person.name

 ArangoDB also comes with an integrated search engine for information retrieval,